django-parler/django-parler/docs/advanced/mptt.rst

 Combining managers
 ------------------

-The managers can be combined by inheriting them.
+The managers can be combined by inheriting them:
-Unfortunately, django-mptt_ 0.7 overrides the ``get_queryset()`` method,
-so it needs to be redefined:

 .. code-block:: python

-        import django
         from parler.managers import TranslatableManager, TranslatableQuerySet
         from mptt.managers import TreeManager
-        from mptt.querysets import TreeQuerySet  # new as of mptt 0.7
+        from mptt.querysets import TreeQuerySet

         class CategoryQuerySet(TranslatableQuerySet, TreeQuerySet):
-            pass

-            # Optional: make sure the Django 1.7 way of creating managers works.
             def as_manager(cls):
+                # make sure creating managers from querysets works.
                 manager = CategoryManager.from_queryset(cls)()
                 manager._built_with_as_manager = True
                 return manager